austinmama/fortigate-1g/known-limitations.md

 {:note: .note}
 {:important: .important}

-# Known limitations of Fortigate Security Appliance 1 Gbps
+# Known limitations of FortiGate Security Appliance 1 Gbps
 {: #known-limitations-of-fortigate-security-appliance-1gbps}

 There are some limitations to be aware of using your FortiGate Security Appliance (FSA) 1 Gbps.